 By Mathieu Rosemain

-France's former telecoms monopoly said that it owned about 40,000 towers of its mobile network on the continent.
-The first so-called national "TowerCos" will be created in France and Spain, the company's two biggest markets, in 2020.
+France's former telecoms monopoly said it owned about 40,000 towers for its network on the continent.
+The first "TowerCos" will be created in 2020 in France and Spain, Orange's two biggest markets.

-The Paris-based company will retain control over all these new entities and is hoping to eventually merge them into a European company.
-This entity will also be majority-owned by Orange.
+The Paris-based company will retain control over the new entities with the aim of merging them into a European company in future that would also be majority-owned by Orange.